What is a first MTP joint interposition arthroplasty?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 One of the most frequent complications of first MTP joint interposition arthroplasty is failure to relieve pain or preserve motion.
 Another complication is rejection of the tissue placed in the gap, which may require further surgery.
-Other complications
+Other less common

-can include pain at the base of the second toe, delayed wound healing, recurrent deformity, bony overgrowth, disintegration of bone around the graft, implant displacement, instability of the joint and injury to the nerves of the big toe.
+complications include pain at the base of the second toe, delayed wound healing, recurrent deformity, bony overgrowth, disintegration of bone around the graft, implant displacement, instability of the joint, and injury to the nerves of the big toe.

 When can I return to work?